SKPG-Tech/TOS-Bad-Apple/README.md

 # TOS-Bad-Apple
-The code to play Bad Apple!! on TempleOS
+The code to play Bad Apple!! on TempleOS.
+This is the code from this video https://www.youtube.com/watch?v=vP7HIdFsSsM

 Sorry, the code is messy and if it's inefficient.